-- Over the past 2 years each team member has had training in EBPs that are relevant to the team - Over the past 2 years each team member has had training in recovery-related issues - A written team document is present and shows a training and peer supervision policy which is appropriate to the casemix.
+- Over the past 2 years each team member has had training in evidence-based practices that are relevant to the team - Over the past 2 years each team member has had training in developmental and recovery-related issues - A written team document is present and shows a training and peer supervision policy which is appropriate to the case mix.
 This team document is regularly evaluated and modified.